Those songs on Rooster, most of them were written

-around the time that most of King Earl was
+around the time that most of King Earl was written,

 to write a short story which had turned into a short novel and I

 window, making up a good part of the story that he can’t really

 see but feels qualified to make conjectures about.
-So it’s
+So it’s a

 series of digressions that start from a simple event but by the

 end of the story you’re left kind of wondering if the initial

 It was a great time, recording this record.
 Tom Herbers brought up all sorts of cool old gear including the largest ribbon mic that ever lived, we had a bunch of good friends stop by including Molly Maher and Dave Carroll, Karl Anderson played bass and my friend Christian McShane brought a thing called a “Ukelin” over, which we decided must be satan’s favorite instrument (at least his particular one, which made us all cringe).
 Mikkel and I lined up behind the giant microphone and we just played, like we always played, and made it work.
 Not much changes around here.